 After her morning coffee, some cuddles with her gorgeous Weimaraners, and a little bit of knitting (she’s admittedly a grandma trapped in a millennial’s body), Amanda heads to work ready to bring light and comfort to her tiniest of patients as they fight cancer.

 You may not know, but September is Childhood Cancer Awareness Month.
-Perhaps you’ve seen the phrase “Fight like a kid” on a t-shirt or on social media recently and wondered what that’s about…it’s to bring awareness to the children who are battling for their lives.
-Some of us have never been around a child with cancer, but for others this month hits close to home because of the fight they’ve shared in.
+Perhaps you’ve seen the phrase “Fight like a kid” on a t-shirt or social media post recently and wondered what that’s about… it’s to bring awareness to the children who are battling for their lives.
+Some of us have never been around a child with cancer, but for others, this month hits close to home because of the fight they’ve shared in.

-The reality of this month is that one in five children with cancer will die of their disease within five years.
-Childhood cancers make up less than 1% of all cancers diagnosed each year.
-About 10,380 children in the United States under the age of 15 will be diagnosed with cancer in 2017.
+The reality of this month is that one in five children with cancer will die of their disease within five years.1 Childhood cancers make up less than 1% of all cancers diagnosed each year.

 We sat down with Amanda and asked some hard questions about the reality of working with children who are fighting life-changing diseases and facing significant challenges daily, despite wanting to just be kids.
 Here’s what she said…

-Is there a certain patient who has impacted you the most?
+Is there a specific patient who has impacted you the most?

-Is there a story you’d be willing to share about a patient who’s impacted you?
+Is there a story you’d be willing to share about a patient who’s affected you?

 Even at such a young age, there was a fearlessness about her.
 She was quick to love.

-How has seeing these children face death impacted the way you live your life?
+How has seeing these children face death changed the way you live your life?

 What has being a pediatric oncology nurse taught you about grit?